banner

 what is knee bursitis?

-Knee bursitis, medically known as prepatellar bursitis, is the inflammation of the bursa—a small fluid sac near the knee joint.
-These sacs act as cushions, safeguarding the pressure joints between knee bones and tendons from friction.
-Predominantly impacting the knee cap or inner side of the knee, knee bursitis can cause discomfort.
-This inflammation underscores the importance of proper care and attention to maintain the health and functionality of the knee joint and surrounding structures.
+Knee bursitis, or prepatellar bursitis, involves inflammation of the bursa—a small fluid-filled sac near the knee joint.
+These sacs cushion and protect the knee bones and tendons from friction.
+Primarily affecting the kneecap or the inner side of the knee, knee bursitis can cause discomfort.
+Proper care is crucial to maintain the health and function of the knee joint and its surrounding structures.

 types of knee bursitis:

-A bursa is a fluid sac present between the skin and the tendon and the tendon and bone.
-Its main responsibility is to reduce the amount of friction between moving structures.
-The bursae around the kneecap are of several types and one of them gets inflamed it leads to bursitis.
-The different types of knee bursitis are;
+A bursa is a fluid-filled sac found between the skin and tendon, as well as between the tendon and bone.
+Its primary role is to reduce friction between moving structures.
+There are several types of bursae around the kneecap, and inflammation of one of these can lead to bursitis.
+The different types of knee bursitis include:

-• Prepatellar Bursitis: This condition involves inflammation of the bursa located over the kneecap, causing pain and swelling in the front of the knee.
+• Prepatellar Bursitis: Involves inflammation of the bursa over the kneecap, causing pain and swelling at the front of the knee.

-• Infrapatellar Bursitis: Inflammation of the bursa beneath the kneecap, leading to discomfort and swelling, often associated with repetitive stress or injury.
+• Infrapatellar Bursitis: Affects the bursa beneath the kneecap, leading to discomfort and swelling, often due to repetitive stress or injury.

-• Superficial Infrapatellar Bursitis: Inflammation of the superficial bursa below the kneecap, resulting from trauma or friction, causing pain and localized swelling.
+• Superficial Infrapatellar Bursitis: Involves inflammation of the bursa just below the kneecap, usually from trauma or friction, resulting in localized pain and swelling.

-• Deep Infrapatellar Bursitis: Inflammation of the deeper bursa beneath the kneecap, typically caused by excessive kneeling or overuse, leading to pain and swelling.
+• Deep Infrapatellar Bursitis: Affects the deeper bursa beneath the kneecap, often caused by excessive kneeling or overuse, leading to pain and swelling.

-• Suprapatellar Bursitis: Inflammation of the bursa located above the kneecap, commonly associated with conditions such as arthritis, causing pain and discomfort in the upper part of the knee.
+• Suprapatellar Bursitis: Involves inflammation of the bursa above the kneecap, commonly associated with conditions like arthritis, causing pain and discomfort in the upper part of the knee.

-• Frequent kneeling and for long duration on hard surfaces
+• Frequent kneeling or prolonged pressure on hard surfaces

-• Overuse or strenuous activity like running, hiking, climbing, etc
+• Overuse or strenuous activities such as running, hiking, or climbing

 • Trauma to the knee